apache/age-website/docs/clauses/match.md

 # MATCH

-The MATCH clause allows you to specify the patterns Cypher will search for in the database.
+The `MATCH` clause allows you to specify the patterns Cypher will search for in the database.
 This is the primary way of getting data into the current set of bindings.
 It is worth reading up more on the specification of the patterns themselves in Patterns.

-MATCH is often coupled to a WHERE part which adds restrictions, or predicates, to the MATCH patterns, making them more specific.
+`MATCH` is often coupled to a `WHERE` part which adds restrictions, or predicates, to the `MATCH` patterns, making them more specific.
 The predicates are part of the pattern description, and should not be considered a filter applied only after the matching is done.
-This means that WHERE should always be put together with the MATCH clause it belongs to.
+This means that `WHERE` should always be put together with the `MATCH` clause it belongs to.

-MATCH can occur at the beginning of the query or later, possibly after a WITH.
-If it is the first clause, nothing will have been bound yet, and Cypher will design a search to find the results matching the clause and any associated predicates specified in any WHERE part.
+MATCH can occur at the beginning of the query or later, possibly after a `WITH`.
+If it is the first clause, nothing will have been bound yet, and Cypher will design a search to find the results matching the clause and any associated predicates specified in any `WHERE` part.
 Vertices and edges found by this search are available as bound pattern elements, and can be used for pattern matching of sub-graphs.
 They can also be used in any future clauses, where Cypher will use the known elements, and from there find further unknown elements.

 Cypher is declarative, and so usually the query itself does not specify the algorithm to use to perform the search.
-Predicates in WHERE parts can be evaluated before pattern matching, during pattern matching, or after finding matches.
+Predicates in `WHERE` parts can be evaluated before pattern matching, during pattern matching, or after finding matches.

 ## Basic vertex finding